 If these or any other laws stated in the General Laws are broken, a claim can be made against the bond to provide reparation for damages.

 How much does an alcohol license bond cost in Massachusetts?

 The Commonwealth of Massachusetts Alcoholic Beverages Control Commission requires any person involved in the sale, storage, or manufacture of alcoholic beverages to be bonded and licensed to work legally in the state.

 The required bond amount varies and is determined by the Commission.
-Bond amounts of $10,000 or less can be issued instantly for as low as $100 without a credit check.
+Bond amounts of $10,000 or less can be issued instantly without a credit check.
 If the bond amount exceeds $10,000, the cost will be subject to underwriting, which means your surety bond cost will be directly related to your credit history.

 Contact us online to speak with a Massachusetts liquor bond expert.
-Or, give us a call at 1 (800) 308-4358 to receive your free surety bond quote.
+You can also give us a call at 1 (800) 308-4358 to receive your free surety bond quote.

 How to get a liquor license in Massachusetts